-OSIRIS-REx will launch from Cape Canaveral, Florida, on an Atlas V 411 rocket during a 34-day launch period starting Sept.
-8, 2016.
+OSIRIS-REx launched from Cape Canaveral, Florida, on an Atlas V 411 rocket on Sept.
+8, 2016 at 7:05 pm EDT.
 OSIRIS-REx will orbit the sun for a year, then use Earth’s gravitational field to assist it on its way to Bennu.
 In August 2018, OSIRIS-REx’s approach to Bennu will begin.
 It will use an array of small rocket thrusters to match the velocity of Bennu and rendezvous with the asteroid.

 The spacecraft will begin a detailed survey of Bennu two months after slowing to encounter Bennu.
 The process will last over a year, and, as part of it, OSIRIS-REx will map potential sample sites.
 After the selection of the final site, the spacecraft will briefly touch the surface of Bennu to retrieve a sample.
 The sampling arm will make contact with the surface of Bennu for about five seconds, during which it will release a burst of nitrogen gas.
 The procedure will cause rocks and surface material to be stirred up and captured in the sampler head.
 The spacecraft has enough nitrogen to allow three sampling attempts, to collect between 60 and 2000 grams (2–70 ounces).